Omeprazole medicine

 What are the Side Effects of Omeprazole

 Omeprazole is a proton-pump inhibitor (PPI) medication, a type of drug that reduces the quantity of gastric acid produced by the stomach.
-It is used to treat gastroesophageal reflux, ulcers, esophagitis and in infections caused by Helicobacter Pylori, a bacterium found in the stomach that can provoke gastritis and ulcers.
+It is used to treat gastroesophageal reflux, ulcers, esophagitis, and infections caused by Helicobacter Pylori, a bacterium found in the stomach that can provoke gastritis and ulcers.

-Nowadays many people take Omeprazole and it is considered one of the most important medications in the basic health system.
-However, although Omeprazole is very popular and it's available as generic medication, its prolongued use in high doses can have contraindications and side effects to our organism.
-In this OneHowTo article we explain what the side effects of Omeprazole are.
+Nowadays, many people take Omeprazole, and it is considered one of the most important medications in the basic health system.
+However, although Omeprazole is very popular and available as a generic medication, its prolonged use in high doses can have contraindications and side effects on our organism.
+In this OneHowTo article, we explain what the side effects of Omeprazole are.

 Steps to follow: